mikebarlow/megaphone/README.md

 This will clear any "read" Megaphone notifications older than 2 weeks old.
 This allows any user that may not have logged in for a number of weeks to still view the notification before it would be cleared.

-The 2-week time limit for old notifications is controlled via the Megaphone config file, `config('megaphone.clearAfter')`.
+The 2-week time limit for old notifications is controlled via the Megaphone config file, `config('megaphone.clearNotifications.autoClearAfter')`.
 So should you wish to alter this cut off point, simply change this value to either extend or shorten the cut off.

 ## Changing Notifiable Model